|

 much more demanding to work with.
 So it is fast becoming popular

-with manufacturers who can realise high profit margins.
+with manufacturers who can realise higher profit margins.
 Oddly

 enough, these savings don't filter through to the retail price of